 - You may be forced to move out of your home.

-- You cannot purchase a firearm.
+- You may lose the ability to own a firearm.